Surah Mulk Ultimate Dictionary: Key Arabic Terms Explained

 Modern & Comparative Lens

 The question of the “purpose of life” is the central question of all philosophy and religion.
 This verse provides a clear and powerful answer.
-The purpose is a moral and spiritual one: to strive for “excellence in action.”
+The purpose is a moral and a spiritual one: to strive for “excellence in action.”
 This is a deeply empowering and ethical worldview.
 It suggests that our value is not in our status or our possessions, but in the moral quality of our choices and our deeds.

 Practical Reflection & Application